trezor/trezor-suite/docs/features/message-system.md

                     "en": "New Trezor firmware is available!",
                     "de": "Neue Trezor Firmware ist verfügbar!"
                 },
+                // optional headline following the language structure of content "headline": {
+                    "en-GB": "Update your Trezor",
+                    "en": "Update your Trezor",
+                    "de": "Neue"
+                },
                 // Call to action.
 Used only for banner and context.
                 "cta": {
                     /*